National Awards (in chronological order)

 At the time - 1997 - Stowe Elementary School - located in a prosperous ski resort town - spent more than $10,000 a year per student.
 Just down the road in the much poorer town of Eden, Vermont, the Eden Central School spent $2400 a year per student - less than a quarter of Stowe's average cost.

 I spent a day in each school.
-I deliberately chose elementary schools because the kids were younger and, from what I had seen, the education experience much less complicated than in high schools.
+I deliberately chose elementary schools because the kids were younger and, from what I had seen, the education and social environment much less complicated than in high schools.